 Magic is based on illusion and mystery.
-The magician's role is to create a sense of wonder in their audience.
+The magician's role is to create a sense of wonder in the audience.
 All types of magic tricks employ mystery.
 This is what is so alluring about magic!
-Secrecy is, of course, another major element of magic.
-Practicing magicians are very selective about who they share their secrets with.
-People who work with magicians are often required to sign contracts stating they will not share the magician's secrets with anyone else.
+Secrecy is, of course, another central element of magic.
+Practicing magicians are very selective about who they share their secrets.

 What exactly is sleight of hand?

 Sleight of hand involves skilled hand movements and misdirection to make objects appear and disappear in the hands of the performer.
-Sleight of hand tricks use a variety of objects, including card, coins, balls, and other objects.
+Sleight of hand tricks can use a wide variety of things; most commonly used are cards, coins, balls, and other small objects.
 Some magicians have even used live animals.
-A magician skilled in sleight of hand can perform magic almost anytime, anywhere.

-One of the oldest sleight of hand tricks originated in Ancient Egypt, the famous cups and balls magic trick.
+One of the oldest sleights of hand tricks originated in Ancient Egypt, the famous cups and balls magic trick.

 What types of tricks do magicians perform?

-Stage Illusions are those where the seemingly impossible things happen with people, famous monuments, or impossible large objects.
+Stage Illusions are where seemingly impossible things happen with people, famous monuments, or impossible large objects.
 Some of the better-known illusion tricks include those where a woman is sawed in half and levitation tricks.
 Other illusions involve making people, animals, or objects reappear.
-David Copperfield, has made such large objects as the Statue of Liberty and a jet airplane disappear in front of live audiences.
+David Copperfield has made such large objects as the Statue of Liberty, and a jet airplane disappear in front of live audiences.

 Escape magic is just as it sounds.
-The most famous escape artist was Harry Houdini, who performed a number of daring escapes in front of large audiences in exotic locations.
+The most famous escape artist was Harry Houdini, who performed several daring escapes in front of large audiences in exotic locations.
 Suspended high in the air, Houdini would be handcuffed and placed inside locked or otherwise sealed containers and emerge moments later.
-Escape magic is intriguing not only because of the amazing feat but also because of the danger involved.
+Escape magic is intriguing not only because of the fantastic feat but also because of the danger involved.

-Mentalists are another form of magicians who appear to read the minds of strangers.
-In front of live audiences, mentalists will recreate drawings done by audience members that are unseen to the magician.
+Mentalists are another form of a magician who appears to read the minds of strangers.
+In front of live audiences, mentalists will recreate drawings done by audience members unseen to the magician.
 They will also read the minds of strangers and perform an array of amazing mental tricks.
 The mystery of the mentalist lies in the performance in front of a live audience.
 Some mentalists in modern times have even created tricks for television where they seem to read the minds of viewers!

-Close-up magic is performed indoors or out, and often involves such things as card or coin tricks.
-It is performed just as it sounds--in close range.
-The audience is small, and the magician sits or stands in the middle, which adds to the allure--when people surround the magician, he or she has little room to "hide" anything.
+Close-up magic is performed indoors or out and often involves a card or coin tricks.
+It is presented just as it sounds--in close range.
+The audience is small, and the magician sits or stands in the middle, which adds to the allure--when people surround the magician, they have little room to "hide" anything.
 Additionally, when the audience is so close, one might assume the observers could easily see the magician's tricks--but this isn't the case!

-Finally, stage magic is just as it sounds--magic performed onstage.
-These magic tricks date back in history to the 1700s, and are often very elaborate performances.
-Stage magicians offer an extensive range of tricks from sleight of hand to making large objects float or disappear.
-Oftentimes large animals are involved.
-There are a number of present-day famous stage magicians, including Siegfried and Roy, David Copperfield, and Penn and Teller.
+Finally, stage magic is just as it sounds--magic performed on stage.
+These magic tricks date back to the 1700s and are often elaborate performances.
+Stage magicians offer an extensive range of tricks, from sleight of hand to make large objects float or disappear.
+Often large animals are involved.
+Several famous stage magicians include Derren Brown, David Copperfield, and Penn & Teller.